 Age-related macular degeneration is very common.
 It is a leading cause of vision loss in people over 50 years of age.
-Dr John Chang provides a personalised treatment plan for his patients, carefully explaining all the options.
+Our eye surgeons provide a personalised treatment plan for patients, carefully explaining all the options.

 Image from American Academy of Ophthalmology: Cataract Surgery

 Age-related macular degeneration (AMD) is a problem with your retina (layer of light-sensitive nerve cells lining the back wall inside the eye, analogous to the film in a camera).
 It happens when the central part of the retina called the macula is damaged.
 The macula is the part of the eye that serves your central, high resolution vision, such as reading or recognizing people’s faces.
 With AMD, you lose your central vision, but your peripheral (side) vision will still be normal.

 1) Dry (or atrophic) AMD:

 This is the most common type of AMD.
 In dry AMD, there is “wear and tear” of the macula due to ageing changes and the macula gets thinner (atrophy) with age and tiny clumps of debris called drusen accumulate.
 There is slow, insidious and progressive loss of central vision with dry AMD.
 There is no way to treat dry AMD yet but this is an area much medical research.

 This form is less common but much more serious and aggressive.
 Wet AMD is characterised by the growth of new, abnormal blood vessels under macula.
 These blood vessels are fragile and consequently bleed and leak easily, causing swelling of the macula.
 Wet AMD can present more acutely with central distortion or dark/blurry patch in the central vision.
 Wet AMD is the treatable form of AMD and hence prompt detection and referral to an ophthalmologist is critical.
 Without treatment, you lose vision faster with wet AMD than with dry AMD.